-4.1.31. c-rp intf\type intf\name
+4.1.32 c-rp intf\type intf\name

-To set a port to be C-RP and to send the unicast notification periodically to a designated BSR router in the PIM-SM domain, run the first one of the following two commands.
-To resume the default settings, run the other command.
+To set a interface to be C-RP and to send the unicast notification periodically to a designated BSR router in the PIM-SM domain, run the first one of the following two commands.
+To disable this feature, run the other command.